More Blades ≠ More Air

 First, More fan blade does not mean more air.
 It is a balance of total efficiency with consideration of noise level and air volume.
 You will not get much air if you cover most of the area or the whole area with blades.
 Such a fan will be useless.
 We have not just selected 6 blades for our fans, we have tried and tested everything on an experimental basis and then we came with the idea of 6 blades.
 It is the best possible option for high volume low speed (HVLS) fans.

 When engineers experimented with the airfoil shape, they discovered that a larger shape allowed them to reduce the number of blades.
-Final fan design decreased from 10 to 8 and then 6 blades, without a corresponding drop in fan performance.
+The final fan design decreased from 10 to 8 and then 6 blades, without a corresponding drop in fan performance.

 Reducing the number of blades was proved to be beneficial.
 Moreover, it had also reduced the torque which increased the life span of the fan.
 A fan’s lifespan is related to torque: